 Nestori Syrjälä (b.
 1983) is an artist making participatory installations and documentary video works.
 He often works in collaboration with other artists, writers and researchers.
 For the past seven years he has been obsessed with the crisis in human relations with the environment.

-Syrjälä’s project at HIAP will deal with the anthropocene: a geological time defined by human activity, characterized by climate change and loss of biodiversity.
+Syrjälä’s project at HIAP in 2013 will deal with the anthropocene: a geological time defined by human activity, characterized by climate change and loss of biodiversity.
 The ground under our feet, the air we breathe and the oceans that surround are all turning strange.
 The more we know the stranger things appear.

 The residency was realised in context of El Ranchito Finland, co-produced by Matadero Madrid, AECID, Ibero-American Institute of Finland, Embassy of Finland, Madrid, HIAP – Helsinki International Artist Programme and Frame Visual Art Finland.

 Syrjälä’s residency in 2018 was realised in context of the Post-Fossil Transition Project with the support of Kone Foundation.